 While scooters are what I generally like to work on and ride, I have had a number of different bikes over the years.

 One of the biggest issues I had with the project was making up my mind what to do with it.
 I didn’t really want to restore it as I had already owned one and I had recently seen some interesting cafe racer type projects whilst hunting the internet and local auction sites for parts.
 I found some forums that showed some XL bikes that had been turned into cafe racers, trackers and street fighters.
-After looking through as many forums as I could and gathering information off the internet, I decided that this might be a better route for me to take as the missing original parts were proving quite hard to find and hideously expensive when you could get them.
-Honda had actually made a cafe style 500 single called the FT500 from 1982-1983.
-Sold in the US as the Ascot.
+After looking through as many forums as I could and gathering heaps of information off the internet, I decided that this might be a better route for me to take as the missing original parts were proving not only quite hard to find, but hideously expensive when you could find them.
+Honda had actually made a cafe style 500 single called the FT500 from 1982-1983 and was sold in the US as the Ascot.

 Another possible issue was whether the engine would run or not.
-It had good compression, it needed a new kick start lever and the gearbox seemed to work but the wiring loom was shot and had been repaired/butchered quite badly by the previous owner.
+It had good compression, it needed a new kick start lever and the gearbox seemed to work but the wiring loom was shot and had been butchered quite badly by someone.

-I also found that a company called All Balls Racing in the US sold complete roller bearing kits to replace the factory XL ones and had a very handy chart for fork conversions such as my one, here – fork conversion.
-I had had a good measure of things and thought that I would be able to combine the CBR and FT parts to make a triple tree that would then fit plus adding new roller bearings made sense.
-I took my parts to a local engineer – Barry Leitch who owns Leitch Motorsport and he said it should work fine and that we wouldn’t have to weld anything.
+I also found that a company called All Balls Racing in the US, sold complete roller bearing kits to replace the factory XL ones and had a very handy chart for fork conversions, here – fork conversion.
+I had measured up everything and thought that I would be able to combine the CBR and FT parts to make a triple tree that would fit plus adding new roller bearings at the same time just made sense.
+I took my parts to a local engineer, Barry Leitch who owns Leitch Motorsport, and he said it should work fine and that we wouldn’t have to weld anything.
 He had to do some lathe work to get everything to line up, trim the end of the stem and install the new bearings.

 Changing the forks was going to affect the rake and trail of the XL and some forums were very helpful explaining what both terms were and how it would affect the handling of the bike.
 After finding the original swingarm had a twist in it, which I could have got fixed, but decided to replace it with the longer swingarm off an FT500.
 This would fit into the XL frame with just a bit of adjustment and also being from a disc braked model bike was an obvious choice.
 I couldn’t find any FT500 parts locally at the time and my only option was Ebay where the FT was sold as the Honda Ascot.
 I managed to find a forum about the Ascot and discovered the FT400 was basically the same bike but with a smaller capacity engine and as it turned out there were some 1982 FT400 parts on trade me that would do the job nicely.